adon-cloudcannon/landing-page-test/src/collections/posts/2021-03-04-jekyll-vs--hugo---choosing-the-right-tool-for-the-job.md

 Hugo was not as revolutionary as Jekyll when it came out.
 You could say it stands on the shoulders of a giant (Jekyll).
 But, from the very beginning, Hugo has set itself apart by being fast.
 More precisely, it has set itself apart by being *much faster* than Jekyll.
 And after all these years, its incredible speed remains one of its main strengths when compared to other SSGs.

-> "Hugo has had 'fast' in its slogan from day one, so we have to really care about it." - [Bj&oslash;rn Erik Pedersen](https://www.tnd.dev/article/2017-10-03-interview-hugo-lead-developer/){: target="_blank" rel="noopener"}
+> "Hugo has had 'fast' in its slogan from day one, so we have to really care about it." - [Bj&oslash;rn Erik Pedersen](https://www.tnd.dev/article/2017-10-03-interview-hugo-lead-developer/)

 Hugo also has a focus on simplicity and flexibility.
 This philosophy is felt right at the installation step; Hugo is distributed as a single binary.
 No need to run `npm install` or `gem install` for every project - unless you want to add more dependencies yourself, of course.
 Simplicity also means lots of functionalities built in: things like i18n, image optimization, pre-made templates … most things needed by modern websites, really.
 A large array of plugins to choose from is handy, but sometimes out-of-the-box functionality is even handier.